indimail/indimail-mta/README.md

 # indimail-mta

-qmail fork with DKIM, SRS2 &amp; [IndiMail virtual domains](https://github.com/mbhangui/indimail-virtualdomains)
+qmail fork with DKIM, SRS2 &amp; [IndiMail Virtual Domains](https://github.com/mbhangui/indimail-virtualdomains)

+indimail-mta is the default MTA installed when you install [IndiMail Virtual Domains](https://github.com/mbhangui/indimail-virtualdomains).
+Refer to this detailed [README](https://github.com/mbhangui/indimail-virtualdomains/blob/master/.github/README-indimail.md) for Indimail Virtual Domains.
+Refer to this detailed [TUTORIAL](https://github.com/mbhangui/indimail-virtualdomains/blob/master/.github/indimail.md) for  detailed tutorial on working with IndiMail.

+This document contains installation instructions for install indimail-mta from source as well as building binary packages from the source.

 To install you need to do the following

 # Source Compiling/Linking

 The steps below give instructions on building from source.
 If you need to deploy indimail-mta on multiple hosts, it is better to create a set of RPM / Deb binary packages.
 Once generated, the same package can be deployed on multiple hosts.
-To generate RPM packages for all components refer to [CREATE-Packages.md] (CREATE-Packages.md)
+To generate RPM packages for all components refer to [CREATE-Packages.md](CREATE-Packages.md)

 ## Download / clone libqmail